-In close collaboration with the client, we implement development projects at the interface between physics, mathematics and computer science using methods of scientific computation.
-Our focus is on problems whose solutions require an unconventional approach.
+In close collaboration with our partners, we implement development projects at the interface between physics, mathematics and computer science using methods from scientific computation.

 The IAMP was founded in 2009 as a centre of Applied Mathematics and Physics and is the result of the merger of the former centres of Mathematics and Physics.